SovereignShop/clj-manifold3d/README.md

 ;; => [[1.0 0.0 0.0] [0.0 1.0 0.0] [0.0 0.0 1.0] [0.0 0.0 10.0]]
 ```

 Frames transform slightly differently than manifolds.
 The rotation components are best thought of as basis vectors of a coordinate frame, with the last component representing the position of that frame.
-Rotations are applied relative to the current frame, turtle-graphics style.
-Here is an example of apply a transform to a cylinder:
+Rotations and translations are applied relative to the frame, turtle-graphics style.
+Here is an example of applying a transform to a cylinder:

 ``` clojure